-- 2.9 The Licence authorises the use of Radio Equipment in the UK at locations away from the Main Station Address, depending on the licence class.
-Subject to the further guidance below, the available locations include:- - 'Mobile'; - 'Temporary Location'; - 'Alternative Address'; - 'Maritime Mobile' (for Full Licences only, excluding Full (Club) or Temporary Licences); and - Countries where CEPT Recommendation T/R 61-01 has been implemented (for Full Licences only but not Full (Club) or Full (Temporary) (Reciprocal) Licences). - 2.10 The various locations listed above are defined in Clause 17 of the Licence ('Interpretation') and remain unchanged from the previous version of the Licence - 2.11 Licensees should take account of Note (g)(viii) to Schedule 1 to the Licence.
-This relates to the use of the 5MHz band and specifically restricts the operation of Radio Equipment to the Main Station Address or a Temporary Location in the UK only.
+- 2.8 The Licence authorises the use of Radio Equipment in the UK at locations away from the Main Station Address, depending on the licence class.
+Subject to the further guidance below, the available locations include: - 'Mobile'; - 'Temporary Location'; - 'Alternative Address': - 'Maritime Mobile' (for Full Licences only; not available for Full (Club) or Full (Temporary Reciprocal) Licences; and - Other countries where holders of the UK (Full) Licence may operate (see guidance on Clause 2(1)(b), below). - 2.9 The locations listed above are defined in Clause 17 of the Licence ('Interpretation'). - 2.10 Licensees should take account of Note (g)(viii) to Schedule 1 to the Licence.
+This relates to the use of the 5 MHz band and specifically restricts the operation of Radio Equipment to the Main Station Address or a Temporary Location in the UK only.